BielStela/jornades-sig-lliure/README.md

 docker compose up py11
 ```

-The notebook `cogs.ipynb` needs a special environment because of a recent dependenci update wreckage :(
+The notebook `cogs.ipynb` needs a special environment because of a recent dependency update wreckage :(

 ```